 I set out on a scientific mission to share some results with you.
 To finally test the ideas that I’ve been unscientifically using the past few years.
 We’re going to be sharing these ideas in a few posts, so keep your eye out for more cookie baking hints.

 Did you use margarineor butter?Don’t use margarine.
 Enough said.
 If you want your cookies to turn out well, ditch that margarine.
 You must use the correct fat, which is butter (unless the recipe calls for something different.

-- If you’re rolling the cookie dough, form the dough balls tall instead of perfectly round.
+If you’re rolling the cookie dough, form the dough balls tall instead of perfectly round.
 This is a hint that Sally’s Baking Addiction shared.
 I read her hint years ago and thought it was brilliant.
 We do this when we remember to!

 Room temperature pans.
 If you’re like me, once you get that cookie dough made, you’re ready to get the cookies quickly through the oven so you can devour them share them with the family.
-Placing cookie dough on a hot pan will cause that precious butter to start melting before they get in the oven, causing the cookies to spread.
+Placing cookie dough on hot cookie sheets will cause that precious butter to start melting before they get in the oven, causing the cookies to spread.
 So take my advice.
 Be patient.
 Allow the pans to cool before putting cookie dough on it.
 Or buy a few more baking sheets so you can have those cookies scooped up and ready to bake quickly.